ncatlab/nlab-content/pages/9/7/9/9/9979/content.md

 Although this concept is nontrivial in [[classical mathematics]], one does not usually run across it there; this is because one is usually interested in _tight_ inequalities (see below), and [[excluded middle]] shows that the only tight inequality (on a given [[set]]) is the [[denial inequality]] (the [[negation]] of [[equality relation|equality]]).

 The term 'inequality relation' is often shortened to 'inequality', but it should not be confused with [[order]] relations (the sort typically denoted '$\le$' or a variation).
+Sometimes 'inequation' is used for a statement containing an inequality relation (much as 'equation' is used for a statement containing an equality relation), leaving 'inequality' to mean a statement containing an order relation).

 Specific types of inequality relations include: